 Three questions to ask a vehicle glass shop

 Want to schedule a repair?
 Here are three questions to ask the windshield repair shop before you proceed with the work:

-What kind of warranty will be provided on the auto glass materials and the repair work?
+- What kind of warranty will be provided on the auto glass materials and the repair work?
 A warranty could vary depending on the type of repair, but one should be available to you.
-For example, Safelite® repairs and replacements are covered by a national warranty for as long as you own or lease your vehicle.
+For example, Safelite® repairs and replacements are covered by a nationwide lifetime warranty for as long as you own or lease your vehicle.

-Erie Insurance customers always have a choice when it comes to deciding who they want to repair the damage.
-You can pick a glass repair shop or work with ERIE’s partner Safelite® Solutions.
-Learn more about how to start and file an auto glass claim online.
+ERIE customers always have a choice when it comes to deciding who they want to repair the damage, and your ERIE agent is available to provide recommendations or answer questions along the way.
+You can pick a glass repair shop or work with ERIE’s partner, Safelite® Solutions.
+Learn more about auto insurance from ERIE or read how to start and file an auto glass claim online.

 This story was originally published on February 5, 2014.
-It was updated with new information.
+It was updated with new information in 2019.

 *In New York, you must purchase Full Window Glass coverage in order to have the repair feature without a deductible.
 Full Window Glass coverage is not available in North Carolina.
 In Kentucky, glass is considered safety equipment; under comprehensive coverage, no deductible applies for repair or replacement if only safety equipment is damaged (even if the loss is caused by collision).